Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 #### When to use OLAP solution

-Consider OLAP in the following scenarios:
-You need to execute complex analytical and ad hoc queries rapidly, without negatively affecting your OLTP systems.
+* Consider OLAP when there is a need to execute complex analytical and ad hoc queries rapidly over large amount of data, without negatively affecting your OLTP systems over structural data

-* You want to provide business users with a simple way to generate reports from your data.
-* You want to provide a number of aggregations that will allow users to get fast, consistent results.
-* OLAP is especially useful for applying aggregate calculations over large amounts of data.
-OLAP systems are optimized for read-heavy scenarios, such as analytics and business intelligence.
-OLAP allows users to segment multi-dimensional data into slices that can be viewed in two dimensions (such as a pivot table) or filter the data by specific values.
+* OLAP systems are optimized for read-heavy scenarios, such as analytics and business intelligence where users are required to segment multi-dimensional data into slices that can be viewed in two dimensions (such as a pivot table) or filter the data by specific values.

 ### 3) Modern Data Warehouse